-There are tow rules of developing your style is,
+There are two rules for developing your style is,

 - It must be that no one ever had before

-- And, no one will ever have again in future, possibly.
+- And, no one will ever have it again in the future, possibly.

 When you observe the “American Idol” singers, you can surely find that – they all sounded more like clones of those legendary singers I mentioned above.